ikhm20/betheme-smart-search/README.md

 ### Troubleshooting

 - If Actions fails with `ssh: connect to host ...: Network is unreachable`, it's usually an IPv6 issue (AAAA record not reachable from GitHub runners).
 The workflow forces IPv4 (`ssh -4`) to fix it.
+- If Actions fails with `Connection timed out`, it's usually shared-hosting firewall/throttling from GitHub runner IPs.
+Use **Timeweb Cron** (above) for reliable auto-updates.

 ## Configuration